DeYoungTech/terraform-provider-awslightsail/website/docs/r/lightsail_domain.html.markdown

 ---
-subcategory: "Lightsail"
-layout: "aws"
+layout: "awslightsail"
-page_title: "AWS: awslightsail__domain"
+page_title: "AWS Lightsail: awslightsail_domain"
 description: |-
   Provides an Lightsail Domain
 ---

-# Resource: awslightsail__domain
+# Resource: awslightsail_domain

 Creates a domain resource for the specified domain (e.g., example.com).
 You cannot register a new domain name using Lightsail.
 You must register